barryclark/jekyll-now/_posts/2018-03-13-Pi-Hi-Fi-Using-Raspberry-Pi-As-Hi-Fi-Component.md

 published: true
 ---

-# Pi Hi Fi - Using a Raspberry Pi as a Hi-Fi Component

 **The Problem**

 I have a reasonably large collection of music files (about 80GB), which I keep on my laptop hard drive.
 I love the convenience of storing/playing music as files, and have been progressively ripping and mothballing my CD/Vinyl/Cassette/MiniDisc collection over the years.